Do what thou wilt shall be the whole of the Law.

 I am defining contributing as “giving resources, including but not limited to time, energy, and money.”
 We should certainly make sure to dedicate our resources to ourselves, making sure that our needs are met so that we may accomplish our Wills.
 Many Thelemites naturally and intuitively understand that contributing to an organization like OTO – i.e. by giving their time, energy, and money – is a great way to not only aid others in accomplishing their Wills but to learn more about one’s own Will in the process.
 The struggle for freedom – and the freedom that one has won for oneself – is naturally desired to be shared with others, so we band together into communities in order to preserve and promulgate the Law of Life, Light, Love, and Liberty.
 Why should we stop at our local community of Thelemites?
 Is not the Law for all?
 Do we not acknowledge that every man and every woman is a star?
 Do we not want all individuals to have the freedom to do their Wills?

-The image that precedes this essay is a well surrounded by four palm trees.
+The image below depicts a well surrounded by four palm trees.
 This comes from Crowley’s essay “Liber CXXIV: Of Eden and the Sacred Oak” with the subtitle “And of the Greater and Lesser Hospitality of the O.T.O.”
 The subject of the essay is about “Profess Houses” in OTO, but I believe many of the principles apply on a greater, more general scale.
 As it is said, “For, in True Things, all are but images one of another; man is but a map of the universe, and Society is but the same on a larger scale.”
 The import of the image is that the Thelemic community – represented by the Profess House, but it could be any group of Thelemites of any or no formal organization – is a source of nourishment and hospitality to everything around it.
 Crowley writes:

 “The symbol of the Profess-House is therefore a great Oak from which flow streams of water to every quarter fertilising indeed the ground about the hill and fortifying with moisture the roots of the oak itself, but not eddying about it and sapping its foundations.
 And in the spread of this Eden shall many men rejoice, taking shelter beneath overspreading branches, and refreshing their weary limbs in the fresh waters of the fount celestial pure.
 Alternatively, the symbol may be that of a well in the desert, sheltered by four great palms.”